stackbit-projects/elite-maple-73e93/src/pages/index.md

 seo:
   title: Harsh Bajpai's Blog
   description: >-
-    Welcome to Harsh's Blog.
-This is a small repository of articles on Tech and Entrepreneurship.
+    Welcome to Harsh Bajpai's Blog.
+This is a small repository of articles on Tech and Entrepreneurship!
   extra:
     - name: 'og:type'
       value: website